 They then pull themselves forward, until fully inside the chute, and slide down to the exit point.

-These products aid in the safe use of the Chute System by disabled and infirmed evacuees.
+These products can aid in the safe use of the Chute Systems by disabled and infirmed evacuees.